How to book a course?

 When working on a roof with a large slope and/or on a roof with a large distance to the eaves, it should also be considered whether personal fall protection equipment should be used in addition to protection with railings or scaffolding.

-As a private individual, you may have employer liability – so it is important to be aware of your own role and responsibilities.
+As a private individual, you may be subject to employer liability – so it is important to be aware of your own role and responsibilities.

-Falls in connection with work at height are one of the most common causes of injuries and deaths in Norwegian workplaces.
-The Norwegian Labour Inspection Authority has now launched a new guide for work at height.
-The aim is to discourage employers from letting employees do the risk analysis themselves through safe job analysis (SJA).
-The use of SJA is particularly widespread in the construction industry in Norway.
-The Norwegian Labour Inspection Authority sees that SJA is regularly carried out without specifying who will lead the work on behalf of the employer.
+The Norwegian Labour Inspection Authority sees that SJAs are regularly carried out without specifying who will lead the work on behalf of the employer.
 When employees sign the SJA and an accident occurs, the employees are often made the scapegoat.

 In the guide, the Norwegian Labour Inspection Authority writes, among other things, that the employer is responsible for: - mapping the work tasks and assessing whether there are conditions in the work that could be risky and lead to injuries - taking measures that reduce the risk of injuries and ensure the safety of the employees - assessing whether any of the work tasks that were previously done at height can be done from the ground - using protective measures such as scaffolding, stair towers, railings and lifts (personnel lifts) if you still have to perform work at height.